datagarret/linear_regression_project/README.md

 Analysis Outline: Final Project

-•	Research Question: The research question is a part of an exploratory observational study exploring the relationship between total cost of insurance claims by a subscriber and the number of comorbidities.
+o	Research Question: The research question is a part of an exploratory observational study exploring the relationship between total cost of insurance claims by a subscriber and the number of comorbidities.
 Does the number of comorbidities affect the total cost of claims made by a subscriber?

 o	Primary outcome: total cost of claims by subscriber (dollars)